SYangster/NVFlare/docs/user_guide/configurations/logging_configuration.rst

 The log configuration files are located in the startup kits under the local directory.

-If you search for the ``log.config.*`` files in the startup kits workspace, you will find the following files:
+If you search for the ``log_config.json.*`` files in the startup kits workspace, you will find the following files:

 .. code-block:: shell

-    find . -name "log.config.*"
+    find . -name "log_config.json.*"

-    ./site-1/local/log.config.default
+    ./site-1/local/log_config.json.default
-    ./site-2/local/log.config.default
+    ./site-2/local/log_config.json.default
-    ./server1/local/log.config.default
+    ./server1/local/log_config.json.default

-The server ``log.config.default`` is the default logging configuration used by the FL Server and clients.
-To overwrite the default, you can change ``log.config.default`` to ``log.config`` and modify the configuration.
+The server ``log_config.json.default`` is the default logging configuration used by the FL Server and clients.
+To overwrite the default, you can change ``log_config.json.default`` to ``log_config.json`` and modify the configuration.

 POC log configurations
 ======================